Published by : Rishikul YogshalaPublished on: July 15, 2024

 Health Benefits of Hasta Uttanasana

-Lets us discuss some major hasta uttanasana benefits:
+Lets us discuss some hasta uttanasana benefits:

 1. Expands and Opens the Chest: The pose helps expand the rib cage and heart, facilitating deeper breaths and increased oxygen flow.
 During the Sun Salutation series, this pose aligns with the 11th position to honor the sun, enhancing the heart’s receptiveness to divine energy.